-- 55. A range of concerns exist/persist in relation to mental health care, treatment and outcomes, including174: - Continued failure to meet treatment targets175 for children and young people (33%)176 and adults (13%)177. - High rejection (25%) of children and young people's referrals178. - Higher prevalence of mental health issues amongst women179, children and young people180 and those living in deprived areas181, including the much higher suicide rate in those areas182. - COVID-19 negatively impacted on the mental health of many groups of children and young people183 and older people184. - 56.
-SHRC welcomed the review of mental health legislation185 and final report from the Independent Forensic Mental Health Review186.
+A range of concerns exist/persist in relation to mental health care, treatment and outcomes, including174:

+- ♦ High rejection (25%) of children and young people's referrals178. - ♦ Higher prevalence of mental health issues amongst women179, children and young people180 and those living in deprived areas181, including the much higher suicide rate in those areas182. - ◆ COVID-19 negatively impacted on the mental health of many groups of children and young people183 and older people184.

+The Commission welcomed the review of mental health legislation185 and final report from the Independent Forensic Mental Health Review186.